Chart Color Schemes

 Carlton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 50 projects that could impact this region.
-Notable ones include Elgin Towers Carlton Social Housing Redevelopment, Drummond House, Brenan Place, and Australian Institute for Infectious Disease (AIID).
-The following list details those most relevant.
+Infrastructure changes significantly influence local performance.
+AreaSearch identified 50 projects potentially impacting the area.
+Notable projects include Elgin Towers Carlton Social Housing Redevelopment, Drummond House, Brenan Place, and Australian Institute for Infectious Disease (AIID).
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.